yaph/charla/README.md

 ## Usage

-Launch the chat console by typing `charla` in your terminal, or view all available command line options with `charla -h`.
+Launch the chat console by typing `charla` in your terminal.

 ## Features